sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 ### Edit embed-api.js
 Open embed-api.js in a text editor and review all the comments (lines starting with “//”).

 This will give you an understanding of the minimum required parameters to pass to make Embedding work.
-We will pass more in later sections so it is good to get familiar now.
+We will pass more in later sections, so it is good to get familiar now.

+**Required Changes:**

+To see all the available required and options parameters, there is a [QuickStart: Leverage Parameters and User-Attributes with Sigma Embedding.](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0)

 The items in section #3 of the the embed-api.js code needs to be changed, replacing the values for `EMBED_PATH`, `EMBED_SECRET` and `CLIENT_ID`.